 The Rowan Award is based on the story “A Message to Garcia” by Elbert Hubbard.
 It recalls President William McKinley’s need to get an urgent message to Gen. Calixto Garcia, who in 1899 was leading an insurgent force against Spanish troops in Cuba.
 However, Garcia was deep in the mountains of Cuba and no one was sure of his exact location.
 So, the president summoned Col. Andrew Rowan, and gave him a sealed pouch and one simple command: “Get that message to Garcia.”
 Four days later, Rowan reached shore in Cuba, and three weeks later he emerged from the jungle having successfully delivered the message to Garcia.
 Col. Rowan did not procrastinate, he simply executed the task he was given.

-The Rowan Award will be presented annually to recognize an ASU staff member who has gone above and beyond the call of duty in carrying out a major project during the last academic year.
+The Rowan Award is presented annually to an ASU staff member who has gone above and beyond the call of duty in carrying out a major project during the last academic year.
 The nominee should demonstrate the following qualities:

 - Accomplishes an objective quickly and efficiently with minimal oversight